 All employees of charter schools, and school volunteers who work with students, shall be fingerprinted and have a criminal background check conducted by the Arizona Department of Public Safety and the FBI.
 Fingerprinting must be completed by Great Hearts Human Resources.
-We will announce at least one day at the beginning of each school year when a Great Hearts Lead Office staff member will come to campus to fingerprint all new volunteers or potential volunteers.
+We will announce at least one day in each school year for the fingerprinting all new volunteers or potential volunteers who wish to serve at Scottsdale Prep only.
 If you are dedicated to working this year with students as a chaperone, lunch assistant, playground monitor, tutor, office volunteer, or for any other purpose, we encourage you to attend the group fingerprinting day.
+A general IVP fingerprint clearance card may also be obtained individually at various locations throughout the Valley.
+Please contact the Office Manager with any questions.

 At other times during the year, new volunteers may contact Great Hearts Human Resources - 602-438-7045, option 7, to make arrangements to have the required fingerprinting completed.